gvazzolerunitn/ParcelPredator/README.md

 ### Single-agent mode
 - Belief store with aging/expiry and simple cooldowns (avoid bad targets / empty tiles).
-- Fast movement planning (PDDL-based with a local A* solver by default, or BFS fallback).
+- Fast movement planning (wither Breadth-First-Search strategy, or PDDL-based with a local A* solver).
 - Greedy parcel selection and opportunistic pickup/putdown to maximize throughput.

 ### Dual-agent mode